liesware/coherence/README.md

 ## Abstract
 Cohenrence is cryptographic server, it provides a TCP server whith an json interface to perfom cryptographic operations.
-It helps to ceate cryptographic protocols for web apps, for exmaple: data base encryption, digital signatures, file encryption.
+It helps to create cryptographic protocols for web apps, for exmaple: data base encryption, digital signatures, file encryption.